 “If I already enjoy snacks of glass and nails, how can I get started on the workouts?”

 Checking out the CrossFit Main Site is definitely the best way to start.
 The CrossFit Main Site provides all the information you will need to get started.
 CrossFit HQ provides a daily workout (WOD- Workout Of the Day) which sometimes includes video demonstrations.
-CrossFit also keeps up a very good online journal to inform the community of exercises, nutrition, and the other aspects of CrossFit.
+CrossFit also maintains an online journal to inform the community of exercises, nutrition, and the other aspects of CrossFit.

 CrossFit’s theory and workouts are built around some simple fundamental functional movements.
 Primarily consisting of the squat, pushup, and pullup.
 These three workouts alone will strengthen your core and teach your body to move with precision and purpose.
 Learning proper technique is going to be key to working out effectively.

 The SQUAT is the most important movement.
 There are a few key points you must look for:

 -Feet should be about shoulder width apart with toes angled out around 30 degrees